-Smart shade kits work very similarly to the vertical blind kit, however, there is an alternative solution.
+Smart shade kits work very similarly to the vertical blind kit.
+However, there is an alternative solution.

 Somfy also makes motorized systems for projector screens using a similar design.

-What makes them smart?
+What makes blinds smart?

-Added to this is the smart element, which allows you to control them with your smartphone, voice commands or a simple switch.
+Added to this is the smart element, which allows you to control them with your smartphone, voice commands, or a simple switch.

 blinds save on your power bill?

-By letting in sunlight at all times of the day, requiring less warmth generated by your heating devices.
+Let in sunlight at all times of the day, requiring less warmth generated by your heating devices.
 It accomplishes this by automatically adjusting them incrementally.

-Personally, I think that the power saving alone is a worthy enough cause to install motorized blinds.
+I think that the power saving alone is a worthy enough cause to install motorized blinds.